Jay Bateman: Florida

 In January 2022, Bateman joined Billy Napier's staff at Florida as the inside linebackers coach.

+Texas A&M

+On December 21, 2023, Bateman was hired to become the new defensive coordinator at Texas A&M under new head coach Mike Elko.

 Head coaching record

 Personal life

 Bateman and his wife Heather have two children, Bea and C.J..
 C.J. was diagnosed with autism in 2016.
 Bateman cited that one of the reasons he took the North Carolina job was because UNC and Duke are two of the biggest research institutions in the country and hoped to improve the quality of living for his son.